Electric Vehicle Charging Research

 - It's easy and won't take a lot of time.

-- Use MGE charging stations during the study.
+- Use MGE charging stations at reduced cost.

 While there are currently few plug-in EVs in the Madison area, use of EVs will grow quickly.
 This study will help MGE understand: